frederic-perez/AmE-dictionary/data/dictionary.md

 __symposium__ _n_ /sim-POH-zee-um/ (_n pl_ symposia, symposiums)
 __synaptogenesis__ _n_
 __synchronizity__ _n_ /ˌsɪnkrəˈnɪsɪtɪ/ __2__ An apparently meaningful coincidence in time of two or more similar or identical events that are causally unrelated.
-__syncope__ _n_ :three: /ˈsɪŋ kəˌpi, ˈsɪn-/ _pathol_ A technical word for a faint.
+__syncope__ _n_ :four: /ˈsɪŋ kəˌpi, ˈsɪn-/ [:scroll: C16: from Late Latin syncopa, from Greek sunkopē a cutting off, from syn- + koptein to cut] _pathol_ A technical word for a faint.
 A temporary loss of consciousness and muscle strength, commonly known as fainting.
 It occurs when there is a sudden decrease in blood flow to the brain, leading to a brief loss of consciousness.
 A brief loss of consciousness caused by a temporary deficiency of oxygen in the brain; a swoon. _Syn_ deliquium, faint, swoon
 __syndicate__ _n_ :pencil2: _The national gambling syndicate._
 __syndicated__ _adj_ :two::hammer:
 __syndrome__ _n_